 - Pain and suffering damages

-In most cases, you will not have to pay for these damages out of your own pocket—unless they exceed your auto insurance policy limits.
+In most cases, you will not have to pay for these damages out of your pocket—unless they exceed your auto insurance policy limits.
 If the injured driver takes you to court for more money than your policy will pay, you may be responsible for the additional costs.
-This can happen in serious car accidents, such as those resulting in serious injuries or death.
-It’s best to get a car accident lawyer to help in this situation.

-In most cases, your insurance company will agree to a settlement with the injured driver and you won’t need to go to court.
+Injured motorists can sue after serious car accidents, such as those resulting in serious injuries or death.
+It’s best to consult a car accident lawyer for assistance in this situation.
+In most cases, your insurance company will agree to a settlement with the injured driver, and you won’t need to go to court.

 If you purchased collision coverage as part of your policy, it should cover your vehicle damage from the accident.
-However, you will still need to pay your deductible, which is a certain amount of money you must pay before the policy starts covering your damages.
+However, you will still need to pay your deductible, which is a specific amount of money you must pay before the policy begins to cover your damages.

-What Should You Do After a Car Accident You Caused?
+What Should You Do After You Cause a Car Accident?

 Stop and Stay Safe